(b. 1976, Nizhnekamsk, Tatarstan).

-Garifzyanova, Elvira (b.
-August 31, 1976, Nizhnekamsk, Tatarstan).
-Russian composer, now resident in Germany, of mostly chamber, choral and vocal works that have been performed throughout Europe.
+Russian composer, now resident in Switzerland, of mostly chamber, choral and vocal works that have been performed throughout Europe.

-Ms. Garifzyanova studied composition with Aleksandr Rudenko and piano with Irina Dubinina at the State Conservatory of Music in Kazan from 1995–2001, where she graduated with honors in both subjects and where she had post-graduate studies in composition with Aleksandr Rudenko and piano with Irina Dubinina in 2001–02.
-She then studied composition with Gerhard Müller-Hornbach at the Hochschule für Musik und darstellende Kunst in Frankfurt am Main from 2002–06, where she earned a composition degree with distinction.
-She has studied composition with Isabel Mundry, conducting with Marc Kissóczy and electronic music with Gerald Bennett at the Zürcher Hochschule der Künste in Zürich since 2005.
-She has also studied musicology with Peter Ackermann at the Hochschule für Musik und darstellende Kunst in Frankfurt am Main since 2005, where she is working on her doctorate.
-In addition, she attended Darmstadt in 2004, 2006 and 2008, on a scholarship for the third visit.
+Ms. Garifzyanova was born into a musical family.
+She studied composition with Aleksandr Rudenko and piano with Irina Dubinina at the N. G. Zhiganov State Conservatory in Kazan from 1995–2001, where she graduated with honours in both subjects and where she had postgraduate studies in composition with Aleksandr Rudenko and piano with Irina Dubinina in 2001–02.
+She then studied composition with Gerhard Müller-Hornbach at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main from 2002–06, where she earned her degree with distinction.
+She has studied composition with Isabel Mundry, conducting with Marc Kissóczy and electronic music with Gerald Bennett at the Zürcher Hochschule der Künste in Zürich since 2005, as well as musicology with Peter Ackermann at the Hochschule für Musik und Darstellende Kunst in Frankfurt am Main since 2005, where she is working on her doctorate.
+In addition, she attended the Ferienkurse in Darmstadt in 2004, 2006 and 2008, on a scholarship for the third visit.

-Her honors include a prize in a young composers competition in Kazan (1990), a Deutscher Akademischer Austauschdienst-Stipendium (2002–03, a grant to study in Frankfurt am Main), Third Prize in the competition of the Deutscher Akademischer Austauschdienst (2004, for In Infinitum), and scholarships from the Peter Fulds-Stiftung in Frankfurt am Main (2004–05) and the Mozart-Stiftung in Frankfurt am Main (2006).
-Among her recent honors are First Prize in the organ-composition competition of the Catedral del Buen Pastor de Donostia in San Sebastián, Spain (2007, for Verily...), a performance prize in the competition of the ensemble für neue musik zürich (2007, for In Infinitum) and scholarships from the Paul Sacher Stiftung in Basel (2008) and the Cité Internationale des Arts in Paris (2008).
+Among her honours are a prize in a competition for young composers in Kazan (1990), the Deutscher Akademischer Austauschdienst-Stipendium (2002–03, a grant to study in Frankfurt am Main), Dritter Preis in the competition of the Deutscher Akademischer Austauschdienst (2004, for In Infinitum), a scholarship from the Peter Fuld Stiftung in Frankfurt am Main (2004–05), a scholarship from the Mozart-Stiftung in Frankfurt am Main (2006), Primer Premio in the competition for music for organ of the Catedral del Buen Pastor in San Sebastián (2007, for Verily...), a performance prize in the competition of the ensemble für neue musik zürich (2007, for In Infinitum), a scholarship from the Paul Sacher Stiftung in Basel (2008), and a scholarship from the Cité Internationale des Arts in Paris (2008).

 SELECT LIST OF WORKS